GuavaCZ/calendar/README.md

 - The second format ('class-2' => true) is useful for conditional classes based on dynamic conditions.

 #### Customizing the display
 By default, events are rendered as `blocks`.
 This is when the display is set to `auto`, which it is by default.
-You can also change the event to be rendered as a background event, which then fills the whole date cell.
-To do so, you can set `display` to `background` on the event:
+You can also change the calendar to be rendered as a background calendar, which then fills the whole date cell.
+To do so, you can set `display` to `background` on the calendar:

 This doesn't work always though, it only works on all day events and in specific views.
-If the `background` event is unsupported, the event will not be rendered at all.
+If the `background` calendar is unsupported, the calendar will not be rendered at all.

 ```php
 CalendarEvent::make()